 Jenny Castillo, MD

 Dr. Castillo is an attending physician in the Department of Emergency Medicine and Medical Director of the Winthrop University Hospital Simulation Center.
 She attended Jefferson Medical College of Thomas Jefferson University in Philadelphia, PA and completed a residency in Emergency Medicine at Jacobi Medical Center in New York.
 Dr. Castillo completed the Winthrop University Hospital Faculty Scholars Program in 2013 and received the Faculty Achievement Award for Excellence in Scholarship in 2015.

 Zach Milligan, EMT-CC

-Zach Milligan is the simulation technician/coordinator.
-Zach is a critical care EMT (EMT-CC) and assistant chief of the Stony Brook Volunteer Ambulance Corps.
-Zach is completing his bachelor degree in Bio-Neuro Science at Stony Brook University.
+Zach Milligan is a simulation training specialist at the Winthrop University Hospital Simulation Center.
+Zach is a critical care EMT (EMT-CC) and was previously the assistant chief of the Stony Brook Volunteer Ambulance Corps.
+Zach completed his bachelor degree in Bio-Neuro Science at Stony Brook University.
 In his role at the simulation center, Zach is responsible for setting up and operating the simulation environment and equipment as well as coordinating various programmatic activities.